 Place into hot pan; brown very slowly in the hot butter, turning once.
 Best if eaten at once.

-- I should have weighed to get an idea, but I’m guessing if one needed to cook potatoes for this recipe instead of using leftover, probably about 4 medium potatoes, about a pound and a half, would make two cups.
+- I should have weighed to get an idea, but I’m guessing if one needed to cook potatoes for this recipe instead of using leftover, probably about 2 to 3 medium potatoes would make two cups of mashed.

 - These little cakes may be dipped in flour, or dipped in egg, then in flour if desired.
 They may also go through a breading process of dipping in flour, then egg, then breadcrumbs.

 - These may be made with leftover boiled potatoes, also.
 Simply mash, mix with a bit of butter and milk and proceed with the recipe.